-There were no Church Schools except the one over the Old Butter Market, which was for boys.
+Adeline recalls that “there were no Church Schools except the one over the Old Butter Market, which was for boys.”

 Smedley’s Free School … when and where ?